nickmartin1ee7/CIS-483-Homework4/README.md

 ## Description

-* This project demonstrates a blind SQL injection vulnerability by intentionally string formatting user controlled input directly into a login SQL query.
+* This project demonstrates a blind SQL injection vulnerability by intentionally string formatting user-controlled input directly into a login SQL query.
-* This was created for University of Louisville's Database Security Professor Ghiyoung Im.
+* This was created for the University of Louisville's Database Security Professor Ghiyoung Im.

 ## Branches

-* The `main` branch is vulnerabile.
+* The `main` branch is vulnerable.
 * The `patched` branch properly parametrizes the user input.

 ## How to Build